-> Colonial Era:
+Colonial Era:

 The British East India Company recognized Gujarat's strategic coastal location and established ports like Surat and Bharuch in the 17th century for trade and commerce.
-These ports played a crucial role in facilitating the export of textiles, spices, and other goods to Europe and other parts of the world.
+The export of textiles, spices, and other items to Europe and other countries was greatly aided by these ports.